adiManethia/GAN_from_Scratch/README.md

 ## Training
 ### Training Process
 The GAN is trained for a fixed number of epochs.
 In each epoch:
-* Generator: It produce fake images from random noise vectors.
+* Generator: It produces fake images from random noise vectors.
 * Discriminator: it attemps to classify real images (from MNISt datset) and fake images (from the Generator)
 * Loss Function:
    * Generator loss: Measures how well the Generator can fool the Discriminator.